 Reaching for the Ansari X-Prize

-Instead, he proposed carrying the spacecraft up with a carrier aircraft — dubbed WhiteKnightOne – and then launching from above the ground to an altitude of 60 miles (100 kilometers).
+Rutan's vision for spaceflight was to avoid the conventional launch-from-the-ground scenario that people were so used to seeing in the late '90s and early 2000s, when the X-Prize contest ran.
+Instead, he proposed carrying the spacecraft up with a carrier aircraft — dubbed White Knight — and then launching from above the ground to an altitude of 62 miles.
 In Rutan's eyes, this would save on fuel and money.

 With Allen's backing, Mojave Aerospace Ventures was formed.
 The business included contributions from both Allen and Scaled as the team worked toward building SpaceShipOne.
 Their goal was to go to space and back, twice, to nab the prize for being the first non-governmental entity to do so.

 Just before making a run at the prize, Branson held a press conference announcing his intention to also invest in Scaled's technology and form Virgin Galactic, a spaceflight company.
 The company sailed through its X-Prize qualification flights and easily nabbed the prize in October 2004.